Jose Trevino (baseball): New York Yankees (2022–2024)

-On April 2, 2022, the Rangers traded Trevino to the New York Yankees in exchange for Albert Abreu and Robert Ahlstrom.
+On April 2, 2022, the Rangers traded Trevino to the New York Yankees in exchange for Albert Abreu and Robby Ahlstrom.
 He supplanted Kyle Higashioka as the Yankees starting catcher and was named an American League All-Star reserve.

 In 2022, Trevino batted .248/.283/.388 with 11 home runs and 43 RBIs.
 He was one of the best defensive players of the season, winning a Fielding Bible Award, a Gold Glove Award, and being the first Yankee and the first American League catcher to win the Platinum Glove Award as the best defensive player in his league.

 Eligible for salary arbitration, Trevino and the Yankees agreed to a $2.36 million salary for the 2023 season.
 In 55 games for the team in 2023, Trevino batted .210/.257/.312 with 4 home runs and 15 RBI.
-On July 21, it was announced that Trevino would undergo season–ending surgery to repair a ligament tear in his right wrist, which had bothered him since spring training.
+On July 21, it was announced that Trevino would undergo season-ending surgery to repair a ligament tear in his right wrist, which had bothered him since spring training.

 Trevino and the Yankees agreed on a $2.73 million salary for the 2024 season.
 He played in 74 games for the Yankees in 2024, batting .215/.288/.354 with 8 home runs and 28 RBI.